AxiSEMunity/AxiSEM3D/doc/Installation.md

 `AxiSEM3D` has been built successfully if an error message appears saying "Missing input directory".

 #### 2.4.
 Complete examples
-A few examples are provided below.
+A few complete examples are provided below.
 The major variability comes from the compiler suite

 * A laptop or workstation with `conda` (GNU compilers):